ProThoughts/q2a-post-merge/README.rst

      at the command prompt (on Linux, Windows is a bit different)
    - To download directly, go to the `project page`_ and click **Download**

-#. navigate to your site, go to **Admin -> Plugins** on your q2a install and find the Merge section.
+#.
+Navigate to your site, go to **Admin -> Plugins** and you'll see a message asking for database initialization.
+Follow the steps in the message

+#.
+In the **Plugins** section you'll find the Post Merge plugin

 .. _Question2Answer: http://www.question2answer.org/install.php
 .. _git: http://git-scm.com/